TOPS Club: Weight control philosophy

 TOPS originally formed in 1948 as a response to the need to assist overweight and obese people to lose weight by setting up a support group system.
 Over the years as more weight management problems were identified, TOPS expanded its scope to include all people with weight problems.
 They also created an incentive for club members who reach and maintain their weight at their goal level to stay in the club as KOPS (Keeps Off Pounds Sensibly) members—giving them extra recognition to help encourage other members in the club.

-TOPS does not endorse any particular weight-loss plan (see dieting) and welcomes people into the membership even if they are actively involved in any weight-loss plan.
+TOPS does not endorse any particular weight-loss plan (see dieting) and welcomes people into the membership even if they are actively involved in another weight-loss group.
 Club meetings emphasize nutrition, exercise, motivation, behavior modification and wellness education focused on supplementing a member's effort to manage his or her weight.
 Real Life: A Hands-On Pounds Off Guide coauthor be leaders in these fields is provided free to all chapters.
 TOPS publishes educational materials for its members as well as a bimonthly membership magazine, TOPS News.

 Local chapter meetings

 A local chapter of the club is set up in a small region, usually covering one community.
 Larger communities may have more than one chapter, either because of size limitations or to address the various schedules of their members.
 According to their website, the average chapter has 20 members.
 The total membership as of 2017 is almost 120,000 in the US and Canada.
 Only 4 people are needed to start a meeting in their community.

 Members meet weekly both for weight recording ("weigh-in") and for the main session.
 The weigh-in is performed in a private room with two members present as recording officers.
 As such, the weight records are considered medically sound.

 Members are required to consult with their health care professional for a written goal weight for themselves.
 This goal is turned in to the recorders.
-The first-year membership fee is $49 in the USA and $59 in Canada plus local expense-covering dues averaging $5 monthly.
+The first-year membership fee is $70 in the USA and $70USD in Canada plus local expense-covering dues averaging $5 monthly.
 Renewals and family members are less.

 The main session in a chapter meeting is usually one of two types: education or special recognition.
 In either case, the meeting begins with a report of total losses or gains, in pounds, for the week, as tabulated from the just-completed weight recording.
 Individual members are recognized for such things as losing the most pounds in one week among all the members.
 Small prizes are awarded to these "losers" (the word used within the confines of TOPS instead of "winners").
 These prizes are funded from the weekly dues (one to two dollars) collected from the members.
 Special recognition involves more elaborate award ceremonies for "losers" based on several criteria such as most pounds lost in a month or year, best overall improvement, steady "losers," and maintaining goal-weight for a KOPS (Keep Off Pounds Sensibly).